Enterprise Tech News: Microsoft Reduces Azure VM Prices, Google Cloud Machine Learning Service In Beta, Drupal Releases Security Update

 - The prices of DV2 VM will be reduced by up to 15%

 - Prices of A1 and A2 Basic VM will be reduced by up to 50%

 - Prices of the compute-optimized F-Series VM will drop by up to 11%

 - Av2-Series VMs that Microsoft will introduce next month will cost up to 36% less than the A-Series Standard VMs.

 The price reduction is effective as of October 1.
 In addition, customers using Windows Server with Software Assurance can even make use of Microsoft Azure Hybrid Use Benefit to run Windows Server workloads at 41% lesser cost.

 Looking to build, deploy and test your application on Microsoft Azure VM?
-Rishabh Software is a Microsoft Gold Partner helping enterprises achieve business scalability & increase productivity via PaaS Services.
+Rishabh Software is a Microsoft Gold Partner helping enterprises achieve business scalability & increase productivity via Cloud Development Services.

 Google’s Cloud Machine Learning Service Reaches Public Beta